 You can literally drive up to the crater rim and see the sulphuric clouds rising off molten lava.
-It’s an awe-inspiring sight and an experience that is truly unique to the Big Island of Hawaii.
+It’s an awe-inspiring sight and a Hawaii experience that is truly unique to the Big Island.

 It’s the kind of place that’s hard to comprehend without having actually gone there to see it for yourself.
 The amazing things will you see when you visit Hawaii Volcanoes National Park include a monstrous crater filled with hot lava (hopefully!), dramatic charred landscapes from past eruptions, unique geological formations only seen where lava has passed through, and steam rising out of deep fissures in the ground.

 If you want to know all the best things to do at Hawaii Volcanoes, here’s my suggestions on what to see and do in what is absolutely one of the USA’s most incredible national parks!

 How to get to Hawaii Volcanoes National Park

 You can access Hawaii Volcanoes National Park by driving from Hilo or Kona.
 Hilo is closest at just a 45 minute drive.
 Kona is around 2 hours drive away.
 We drove from Kona to Volcano then stayed for a few nights before driving onward to Hilo.

 The national park is open 24 hours and costs $30 USD per vehicle to enter.
 Most people enter during the morning and spend the day inside the park, but you can also come in and out after hours for lava viewing without having to show your receipt.